ShinWesker/Hana_no_Yama/README.md

 ## Basic Informations

-This is our WebEngineering Project of our second Semester as a Student.
+This is our WebEngineering project of our second semester as a student.
-The Website is a japanese Restaurant called Hana no Yama - Flower Mountain.
+The website is a japanese restaurant called "Hana no Yama" - "Flower Mountain".

 The goal was to learn the use of html, css and javascript.